Question and Answer for Issues of the Hand

 A: This is a frequent question as many of our mothers and fathers have told us over the years to stop cracking our joints or it would lead to arthritis.
 In fact, there is no evidence to support this.

 Q: I am getting little knots on my finger joints.
-What are they – can they be removed?
+What are they and should I remove them?

 To schedule a new patient or follow up patient appointment with your MD, please call (904) JOI-2000 or read more here about our orthopedic telemedicine providers.